ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ss3sim makes model validation simple by allowing users to specify their own recruitment deviations and control sampling error (Text S1).

-The cod-like model has already been validated, therefore we can now run 100 iterations of each simulation scenario.
+The cod-like model has already been validated (Text S1), therefore we can now run 100 iterations of each simulation scenario.
 We will set `bias_adjust = TRUE`,
 to enable a procedure that aims to produce mean-unbiased estimates of biomass despite log-normal recruitment deviations [@methot2011].
-Although we won't use the option here, we could run the simulations with parallel processing to substantially reduce computing time by setting `parallel = TRUE` (Text S1).
+Although we won't use the option here, we could run the simulations with parallel processing to substantially reduce computing time (Text S1).

 ```
 run_ss3sim(iterations = 1:100, scenarios =